Judean date palm: New sprouts and pollination plans

 As of June 2021, dates have grown from the pollination of Hannah, one of the female specimens, by Methuselah.
+The first harvest produced 111 dates, and the second almost 700.
+In regard of taste, the Zahidi dates comes closest.
 The harvested dates are undergoing study regarding their properties and nutritional values.

 Researchers at the Arava Institute for Environmental Studies at Kibbutz Ketura plan to grow dates resurrected from seeds found at archaeological sites in the Judaean Desert and Masada in large quantities using tissue culture, and then establish them in commercial plantations.

 Genetically related cultivars

-When compared with three other cultivars of date palm, genetic tests showed the plant to be closely related to the old Egyptian variety Hayani, 19% of its DNA being different, and an Iraqi cultivar (16% different DNA).
-They may have shared the same wild ancestor.
+Phylogenetic analysis shows that, when compared with three other cultivars of date palm, Judean date palms are most closely related to the Hayani cultivar, which originates in Egypt, compared to Medjool and Barhee cultivars.
 In addition to its honoured place in the history of Judea, the palm may contribute useful characteristics, such as environmental tolerance and disease resistance, to modern date cultivars.